Tortar/DynamicDiscreteSamplersComparisons/README.md

-# DynamicDiscreteSamplersComparison
+# DynamicDiscreteSamplersComparisons

 Performance Comparison between different implementations of Dynamic Discrete Samplers.

-Three different benchmarks are performed with the supported methods for each of them:
+Three different benchmarks are performed with the supported methods:

 - static sampling
 - dynamic sampling with a fixed domain